R/08-data_visualize.R

 summaries (datatable format).
 The figures and tables are representations of

-data distribution, statistics and valid/non valid/missing values (based on
+data distribution, statistics and valid/non valid/empty values (based on

 the data dictionary information if provided and the data type of the